brettz9/shim/README.md

 [requirejs](https://github.com/jrburke/requirejs/) plugin providing
-conditional shim loading, avoiding additional document loads when the feature is already detected as supported.
+conditional shim loading, avoiding additional document loads when the feature is already detected as supported and providing modularity as with other AMD modules as far as not needing to add additional script tags or embed shim code within one's modules beyond identifying the required shims.

 Requires the text `shim!` followed by a file name (without `.js`) where the latter (e.g., `Object.keys`) must be expressed exactly as the global reference to detect, and if not supported, created (and a module must be placed at `Object.keys.js`).

 The `Object.keys.js` module should define the property/method to be automatically set at the